9. Issuance of AQF certification documentation

 - where any part of the AQF qualification has been delivered in another language – the statement: “these units of competency/modules have been delivered and assessed in [insert relevant language]” followed by a list of all units of competency or modules that have been delivered in the relevant language.

-- All VET statements of attainment issued by a registered training organisation must comply with the AQF Qualifications Issuance Policy and must include:
+- All VET statements of attainment issued by a WA registered provider must comply with the AQF Qualifications Issuance Policy and must include:

-- the name, registration code and logo of the organisation;
+- the name, registration code and logo of the provider;

 - the full title and national code, as set out on the National Register, of: